jweld-codes/urec/README.md

 ## 🔹 Features
 ✔ **Secure Authentication** – Integrated with Firebase Authentication.
 ✔ **Video Playback** – Embedded YouTube videos for class viewing.
-✔ **Note-Taking** – A tool for students to organize their notes.
-✔ **Reminders & Announcements** – Notification system for assignments and class updates.

 ## 🎯 Project Purpose
 As a university student, I noticed that many classmates struggled to organize and access class recordings.
 UNIREC aims to centralize all academic information in one place, making studying more efficient and structured.